Everyone’s Raising the “AI Lobster”: OpenClaw Craze Goes Viral in China

-OpenClaw, an open-source AI agent, has caused a craze in China and sparked Two Sessions discussions.
+OpenClaw, an open-source AI agent, has sparked a craze in China and prompted discussions during the Two Sessions.

 OpenClaw can execute terminal commands, read and write files, send and receive emails, and manage schedules through natural language conversations.
-It has the nicknamed “Lobster”, so training OpenClaw is called “raising lobster”.
+It has the nickname “Lobster”, so training OpenClaw is called “raising lobster”.

 Raising the “AI Lobster” Becomes Popular